Yxwww/yuxi-site/posts/redux.md

 - Understand the performance trade-off and how to minimize its impact.

 To make an application sing is it's side effects such as network, rendering, and user interactions.
 Although, sideeffects management is a beast, I will leave a placeholder [here](/post/sideeffects) to discuss it further.

+## Conclusion

+Redux has helped me immensely to develop reliable software.
+It makes the application much easier to reason about and easy to maintain.
+However, while beneficial, it's not without its limitations.
+I've documented my observations on its drawbacks on another blog [You may not need redux](/posts/you_may_not_need_redux), and discuss ways to leverage its power without having to pay the redux tax.